NoahBurkholder/wiki-noah/docs/design.md

 * [Rainbow Six 3](http://store.steampowered.com/app/19830/Tom_Clancys_Rainbow_Six_3_Gold/)

 #### The game's violence enforces an aesthetic of *desperation and perserverance.*
-   1. Physical or psychological in nature.
+   1. The desperation can be physical or psychological in nature.
    2. Often the struggle is non-literal - metaphorical.
    3. Often the violence isn't the fun part - surviving is.
+   4. These experiences typically look and sound bleak.

 Examples:
 * [Hellblade: Senua's Sacrifice](http://store.steampowered.com/app/414340/Hellblade_Senuas_Sacrifice/)